epfl-lasa/docker_setup/README.md

 This repository contains examples and scripts to help build docker images.
 The content of the [scripts folder](./scripts) can be copied to any repository and adapted to build a supporting Docker image.
 The files are described below and we define set of rules for building proper images.

 The basic principle of Docker is expected to be known beforehand.
 In this documentation we refer to the computer on which the image is created as host.
-Docker creates an image from a Dockerfile, and a running instance of this image is called a container.
+Docker creates an image from a `Dockerfile`, and a running instance of this image is called a container.
+A registry, either local or online, is the place where prebuilt images are stored.
+The most common online registry is [dockerhub](https://hub.docker.com/) and is directly connected with Docker client.

 ## Dockerfile